mitsuba-renderer/drjit/README.md

 Algorithms designed using Enoki are expressed a generic way (using *templates*) and specialized to specific requirements by "lifting" them onto a computational backend.
-By stacking up such transformations, it becomes possible to create elaborate architectures that would be very tedious to develop "by hand"---for example, a GPU implementation of an algorithm that can be differentiated end-to-end along with other code running in an interactive Python session.
+By stacking up such transformations, it becomes possible to create elaborate architectures that would be very tedious to develop by hand—for example, a GPU implementation of an algorithm that can be differentiated end-to-end along with other code running in an interactive Python session.
 The following backends are currently included: